sicaproject/prototype1/README.md

 Tools and Technology used :-

-1) For Front end development :-
+1. For Front end development :-
-  i)   HTML
+  * HTML
-  ii)  CSS
+  * CSS
-  iii) SCSS
+  * SCSS
-  iv)  JS
+  * JS
-  v)   Django Template Language
+  * Django Template Language
-  vi)  AJAX
+  * AJAX

-2) For Back end Development :-
+1. For Back end Development :-
-  i)   Django
+  * Django
-  ii)  Python
+  * Python

 3) Database Used :-
-  i)  For production :-  MySQL
+  * For production :-  MySQL
-  ii) For development :- SQLite
+  * For development :- SQLite

 4) Tools used :-
-  i)  Visual Studio Code
+  * Visual Studio Code
-  ii) MySQL Workbench
+  * MySQL Workbench